carycorreia/GCD_Course_Assignment/README.md

 ### Setting up the code
 The R code was designed on a Mac computer using OSX 10.93 with R v3.1 installed To run simply ensure your working directory is setup as follows:

  _setwd("/Users/yourName")_

+ The load the program into R
+ Select all of the code
+ Run the code